AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

    GROUP BY pd_district
    ORDER BY count DESC
 ```

+Based on the result, the Southern District has the most crime incidences.

 - Where is the most dangerous place in SF?
 What metrics would you use to convince me?